shubchat/bare_bone_food_sentiment_prediction/Readme.md

 - Review2:The place was not clean and the food oh so stale!(Predicted sentiment-Negative)

-## How to use the tool
+## How to use the tool?

 The Food review sentiment predictor has been rendered as a CLI tool using the excellent Pyinquirer package.

 Steps to use and test the tool:
-- Set up a different python environment on your desktop to ensure your existing python system is not impacted( https://uoa-eresearch.github.io/eresearch-cookbook/recipe/2014/11/26/python-virtual-env/)
-- use dependencies.py to install all the required packages
+- Set up a different conda environment on your desktop to ensure your existing python system is not impacted and use requirements.txt to install all the required packages: conda create --name <env> --file requirements.txt
+- Now you need to install Pyinquirer through pip which is what is used to render the CLI tool:
+   Pip install Pyinquirer
 - run CLI_Food_review.py(by typing the command python CLI_Food_review.py)

-## Snapshots of how the tool works
+## How the tool works?

 Click on the below link to get a quick demo on how the tool works.